About This Chapter

 4. Onomatopoeia Lesson for Kids

-In today's lesson, you'll learn about sound words, known as onomatopoeias!
+In this lesson, you'll learn about sound words, known as onomatopoeias!
 You'll also learn how these natural sound words enhance writing and make a story interesting to read.

 5. Hyperbole Lesson for Kids